h33p/cglue/README.md

 use wrapping, because the underlying object types differ.
 If possible, split up the type to multiple associated types.

-## Limitations

-1. Associated type function arguments are not possible, because opaque conversion works one-way.

-2. Functions that accept an additional `Self` types are not possible for the same reason.

-3. Custom generic arguments for cglue traits are not yet supported, but this is to be improved upon.

-4. There probably are some corner cases when it comes to path imports.
-If you find any, please file an issue report :)

 ### Working with cbindgen

 [cbindgen](https://github.com/eqrion/cbindgen) can be used to generate C and C++ bindings.